kiwicopple/paul.copplest.one/docs/blog/design.md

 ## More reading, tips, and tools

+- [The HN discussion of this very post](https://news.ycombinator.com/item?id=22126731).
+A lot of great advice in the comments.
 - [Julian Landing page](https://www.julian.com/guide/growth/landing-pages): This is the best guide I know for building a landing page.
 One additional tip: if you are using a Hero on your landing page, make it only `70vh` and have a "More" button below it.
 Too many websites have a `100vh` hero, and it isn't immediately apparent to the user that they can scroll down.
 - [Design Tools for Everything](https://github.com/LisaDziuba/Awesome-Design-Tools): A huge list of tools.
 I personally find these lists a bit daunting but it does have something for everybody if you can be bothered combing through it.
 - You may occasionally want to implement some CSS layouts outside of the grid systems provided by Bulma or Tailwind.
 A couple of resources for learning are [testdriven.io/blog/css-grid](https://testdriven.io/blog/css-grid) and [every-layout.dev](https://every-layout.dev)